VijayChavda/rdfr/README.md

 3. If -f is not used, the output will be formatted as n-triples (NT format).

-4. By using combinations of -s -p and -o options, you can specify the set of statements in your input RDF data-set to which meta-data should be added.
+4. By using combinations of -s -p and -v options, you can specify the set of statements in your input RDF data-set to which meta-data should be added.

-5. If all of -s -p -o options are not used, then meta-data will be added to every statement in the given input RDF data-set.
+5. If all of -s -p -v options are not used, then meta-data will be added to every statement in the given input RDF data-set.

 6. What file extensions are used for the input or output RDF files have nothing to do with the format of output RDF data-set.

+7. The subject of meta-data RDF data-set is irrelevent, can keep it a blank node.

-7. Input RDF file, and meta-data RDF file must have one of following extension:
+8. Input RDF file, and meta-data RDF file must have one of following extension:

 		Format		Description
 		*************************